-- a) Permanent child-resistant barriers must be installed in compliance with the Swimming Pools Act 1992 and the Building Code of Australia. - b) The swimming pool must be registered in accordance with Section 30B of the Swimming Pools Act 1992 on the NSW Government Swimming Pool Register at www.swimmingpoolregister.nsw.gov.au. - c) The Principal Contractor or owner must either obtain a 'Certificate of Compliance' issued pursuant to Section 22D of the Swimming Pools Act 1992 or an appropriate Occupation Certificate authorising use of the swimming pool.

-- d) Public Pools must comply with the NSW Health Public Swimming Pool and Spa Pool Guidelines in force at that time and private pools are encouraged to comply with the same standards as applicable. - e) Water recirculation and filtration systems must be installed in compliance with AS 1926.3-2003:Swimming pool safety Water recirculation and filtration systems.
+- a) Permanent child-resistant barriers must be installed in compliance with the Swimming Pools Act 1992 and the Building Code of Australia. - b) The swimming pool must be registered in accordance with section 30B of the Swimming Pools Act 1992 on the NSW Government Swimming Pool Register. - c) The Principal Contractor or Owner must either obtain a certificate of compliance issued pursuant to section 22D of the Swimming Pools Act 1992 or an appropriate Occupation Certificate authorising use of the swimming pool. - d) Public pools must comply with the NSW Health Public Swimming Pool and Spa Pool Guidelines in force at that time and private pools are encouraged to comply with the same standards as applicable. - e) Water recirculation and filtration systems must be installed in compliance with AS 1926.3-2010: Swimming pool safety Water recirculation systems.

-Backwash must be discharged to the sewer in compliance with clause 10.9 (Figure 10.2) of AS/NZS 3500.2.2:1996:
+Backwash must be discharged to the sewer in compliance with clause 10.9 (Figure 10.2) of AS/NZS 3500.2.2:1996.

-- a) Water recirculation and filtration systems must be connected to the electricity supply by a timer that limits the systems operation such that it does not operate: - b) Before 8 am or after 8 pm on any Sunday or public holiday or before 7 am or after 8 pm on any other day. - Note: The NSW Health Public Swimming Pool and Spa Pool Guidelines can be down loaded free from: http://www.health.nsw.gov.au/public-health/ehb/general/pools/poolguidelines.pdf
+Water recirculation and filtration systems must be connected to the electricity supply by a timer that limits the systems operation such that it does not operate before 8 am or after 8 pm on any Sunday or public holiday or before 7 am or after 8 pm on any other day.